ELai97k/EnDroid/README.md

 # What is Endroid?

-# Endroid is a Discord bot programmed using discord.py

-# Endroid is a general, multi-purpose bot with some fun commands and auto-responses.
+# Endroid is a general, multi-purpose Discord bot with auto-response and auto-moderation functions.

-# Endroid can make polls, has an 8ball function, play music and set reminders.

-# Endroid also has auto moderation functions, role reactions, and bad word filters.
+# Endroid also has role reactions, and can automatically delete inappropriate words in text messages.

+# Other functions include making polls, 8ball command, playing music, setting reminders, and other misc commands.